 It will comment on roof finishes, roof structure, chimneys, external and internal walls (subsidence/heave/settlement), retaining/boundary walls, floor slabs, asbestos, dampness/timber issues and drains.

 Please be aware that a Structural Engineer's survey is not the same as one of ours.
 An engineer's survey will only look at the main structural elements of the building.
 It will not look at dampness, beetle, rot, asbestos or roof finishes.
-These are generally only a few pages long.

 Specific Structural/Defect Survey/Inspection: A Specific Structural or Defect Survey also known as a Specific Structural or Defects Inspection is usually commissioned where you have a particular problem such as subsidence, settlement, heave, drainage issues and sulphate attack etc.